Guide to Cannabis Labeling and Packaging

 Net weight or volume of the cannabis product excluding the packaging.

-Total amount of THC and CBD per package [in milligrams]; other cannabinoids may be listed but are not required.
+Total amount of THC and CBD per package [in milligrams]; other cannabinoids may be listed but are not required and can be labeled for THC/CBD content after the final compliance test by the distributor.

 For edibles, the following requirements also apply: